0xB10C/b10g/_posts/2019-03-20-The-incomplete-history-of-Bitcoin-development.md

 Some might argue Satoshi stepping away from Bitcoin is one of his greatest contributions next to Bitcoin itself.
 {: .text-justify}

-## Without Satoshi

-In December 2010 Satoshi opened his [last thread](#2010-post-final) on bitcointalk announcing the removal of the safe mode.
+In December 2010 Satoshi openes his [last thread](#2010-post-final) on bitcointalk announcing the removal of the safe mode.
 Satoshi later writes in one of his [last emails](#2011-other-last-contact-satoshi):
 *»I've moved on to other things.
 It's in good hands with Gavin and everyone.«* {: .text-justify}

+## Without Satoshi

-Around the same time the [development process](#2010-other-moved-to-github) from SVN to GitHub.
-Which leads to longtime [contributors](#2011-other-new-contributors) like TheBlueMatt, sipa, laanwj and gmaxwell joining the project.
+Around the same time the [development process](#2010-other-moved-to-github) from SVN to GitHub, which leads to longtime [contributors](#2011-other-new-contributors) like TheBlueMatt, sipa, laanwj and gmaxwell joining the project.
 In mid 2011 the [BIP process](#2011-other-first-bip) for Bitcoin Improvement Proposal is introduced.
 In the last quarter of 2011 and the first of 2012 the community discusses [various proposals](#2011-other-p2sh) that allow the receiver of a transaction to specify the script needed to spend it.
 Out of them P2SH is implemented and merged.
 {: .text-justify}

 In fall 2012 the [Bitcoin Foundation](#2012-other-bitcoin-foundation) is announced.
-The Bitcoin Fundation hopes to archive for Bitcoin what the Linux Foundation does for Linux.
+The Bitcoin Foundation hopes to achieve for Bitcoin what the Linux Foundation does for Linux.
-However the announcement isn't welcome by the community.
-Early on people raise the fear of development centralization.
+Some people raise the fear of development centralization in the announcement thread.
 {: .text-justify}

 Bitcoin version [v0.8.0 is released](#2013-release-0-8-0) in spring 2013.